your adventure in

 The department of Management and Entrepreneurship offers a fully online degree-completer program leading to a general business degree.
 This degree-completer program consists of 21 credits of coursework in the business administration major, including 9 credit hours of required courses, and 12 credit hours of major electives.

 The General Education Requirements for the Bachelor of Business Administration degree is different from all other Business majors.
-There are specific changes in the following areas (including global & international perspectives, humanities, social sciences, and natural sciences) that must be completed in order to receive a bachelor's degree in business administration.
+There are specific changes in the following areas (including global & international perspectives, humanities, social sciences, and natural sciences) that must also be completed in order to receive a bachelor's degree in business administration.

 Foundation: (17)